Juadebfm/JavaScript_For_Beginners/cleancodes.md

 #### Conditional

-We say if, if else, if else if else, switch and ternary operators in previous challenges.
+We say if, if else, if else if else, switch and ternary operators in previous repos.

 ```js
 // syntax